-Cop Card of the Week (April 29th - May 5th): Trainor Memorial
+Cop Card of the Week (May 27th - June 2nd): Department Photo

-(Sponsored by Brick-Wall Corporation, available at Police Headquarters)
+(Sponsored by Aphrodite Plaza & Dr. Novak’s Office – also available at Police Headquarters)

 On October, 12, 1991, a memorial wall was erected adjacent to the front parking lot of the Lacey Township Police Department.
 This memorial not only honors Officer Trainor, but also those officers who have faithfully served our community with pride, honor, and professionalism

 Ptl.
 Michael Baldasari (April 01 – April 07)